gyming1849/Group-Formation/README.md

 To run the Outring, set `TEST_ENABLED` to True and `SHAPE` to `outring`.
 It will generate the synthetic point cloud in memory and invoke the algorithm specified by the parameter `H` in `config.py`.
 The possible values of `H` are:  `canf`, `simpler`, `rs`, `vns`.

+For the outring point cloud, modify `NUMBER_OF_FLSS`, and `R`.

 ## A Point Cloud

-Group-Formation may be used with either a synthetic point cloud (Outring) or an actual point cloud.
 We provide several point clouds, e.g., a Chess piece.
-The value of variables SHAPE and TEST_ENABLED in config.py control the setting.
-For using the shape point clouds, set the `SHAPE` value to the shape name and set the `TEST_ENABLED` to `False`.
-Otherwise, set the `TEST_ENABLED` to True and `SHAPE` to `outring` for running the algorithm on the synthetically generated Outring point cloud.
+The value of variables SHAPE and TEST_ENABLED in config.py control the used point cloud used.
+Set the `SHAPE` value to the shape name and set the `TEST_ENABLED` to `False`.
+The repository comes with the following shapes (possible values of `SHAPE`): `bigbutterfly`, `butterfly`, `cat`, `chess`, `dragon`, `hat`, `racecar`, `skateboard`, `teapot`.

+To add your own shape file,

-For shapes, use `SAMPLE_SIZE` to sample a smaller number of points from the point cloud.
-If set to zero, all points will be used.
+With a large point cloud, one may want to use a small number of its points as a starting point.
+Set `SAMPLE_SIZE` to a smaller number of points and the system will sample a specified number of points from the point cloud to run an algorithm.
+If the value of `SAMPLE_SIZE` is set to zero, all points of the specified point cloud will be used.

-For the outring point cloud, modify `NUMBER_OF_FLSS`, and 'R'.

 # Running on Amazon AWS